 The key to understanding Bitcoin’s nature is… A key.
 To be more exact, two keys.

 Public key and private key.
-One is your address, the public key.
+One can be thought of as your address, the public key.
 That is the place in the eternal Bitcoin ledger which is public knowledge.
-Behind public address is the amount of Bitcoins.
+Behind public key is the amount of Bitcoins.

-To send from that address, you need to have that addresses corresponding private key.
+To send from a particular public key (address), you need to have that address’s corresponding private key.
 Imagine it as the (only) key to that transparent box which is the store of your Bitcoins.